antonycc/python-open-data-tree-view/README.md

 Python 3.7.0 (default, Sep  2 2018, 14:52:21)
 [Clang 9.1.0 (clang-902.0.39.2)]
 $ python3 -m pip install '.'
+$ export FLASK_ENV=development ; FLASK_APP=api.py flask run --host=0.0.0.0
 $
 ```

+After the last step you should be able to visit this in your browser: []http://127.0.0.1:5000/]

 TODO: Instead of virtualenv use: `python3 -m venv venv` and `. venv/bin/activate`